Crockpot Applesauce (Easy, No-Sugar Recipe)

 Instructions

-• Add chopped apples and water or cider to the crockpot.
-Sprinkle cinnamon over the top if desired.
+• Place the chopped apples in the slow cooker.
+Add the water or cider and sprinkle cinnamon over the top if using.

 5 pounds Mixed Apples, 1/2 cup Water, 1-2 teaspoons Cinnamon

-• Cover and cook on LOW for 6–8 hours or HIGH for 3–4 hours until apples are soft and broken down.
+• Cover and cook on LOW for 6–8 hours or HIGH for 3–4 hours, until the apples are very soft and breaking down.

-• Mash with a potato masher for chunky applesauce, or blend for a smoother consistency.
+• Mash with a potato masher for chunky applesauce, or blend with an immersion blender for a smooth texture.

 Sugar, Honey, or Maple Syrup